Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE

 To tag a local image with the name "httpd" and the tag "test" as "fedora/httpd" with the tag "version1.0.test":

 $ docker tag httpd:test fedora/httpd:version1.0.test

-To push an image to a private registry and not the central Docker registry you must tag it with the registry hostname and port (if needed).
+To push an image to a private registry and not the public Docker registry you must include the registry hostname and port (if needed).

 $ docker tag 0e5574283393 myregistryhost:5000/fedora/httpd:version1.0